SuperTheUnderDog/Streamer.Bot_Giveaway/README.md

    - You will need to set a settings file inside the Setup Picker action. (see step 4)
    - You will need to set the File Watcher trigger in the Info Sender action. (see step 6)
    - Remember to enable the commands and configure them to your liking.
-2) Download the contents of [WheelSpinner](WheelSpinner)
+2) Download the contents of [WheelSpinner](WheelSpinnerFromScratch)
-   - Check the [spinner.js](WheelSpinner/spinner.js) to make sure the `WEBSOCKET_URI` and `ACTION_ID` match your Streamer.Bot setup (they are set to the current defaults).
+   - Check the [spinner.js](WheelSpinnerFromScratch/spinner.js) to make sure the `WEBSOCKET_URI` and `ACTION_ID` match your Streamer.Bot setup (they are set to the current defaults).
    - There are a few other settings in the same script you can play around with to configure your wheel.
 You can also leave them as default.
-3) Download the <a href="/Example settings files">example settings files</a>.
+3) Download the <a href="/giveaway/Example settings files">example settings files</a>.
-   - Use <a href="/Example settings files/exampleGiveawaySettingsFull.json">exampleGiveawaySettingsFull.json</a> and <a href="?readme=1#settings-file-properties">the Settings File Properties section</a> as a reference to configure your settings.
-Notice <a href="/Example settings files/exampleSettingsOptions.json">exampleSettingsOptions.json</a> references settings files instead of setting them itself.
+   - Use <a href="/giveaway/Example settings files/exampleGiveawaySettingsFull.json">exampleGiveawaySettingsFull.json</a> and <a href="?readme=1#settings-file-properties">the Settings File Properties section</a> as a reference to configure your settings.
+Notice <a href="/giveaway/Example settings files/exampleSettingsOptions.json">exampleSettingsOptions.json</a> references settings files instead of setting them itself.
    - **IMPORTANT:** You must set a `configPath` or a `fixedEntries` array.
      - If you want to use a wheel, `configPath` is needed even if using `fixedEntries`.
 Only the wheel properties are needed then.
    - All properties should be strings, or arrays of strings (see example)